We've independently reviewed this article to make sure it's as accurate as we can make it.

 6 Reasons Why Your Propane Tank Keeps Shutting Off

-If your propane tank keeps shutting off, it’s essential to understand the causes of the problem to troubleshoot it.
+If your propane tank keeps shutting off, it’s essential to understand the causes of the problem to effectively troubleshoot.

-Here are the six main reasons why your propane tank is shutting off:
+Here are six main reasons why your propane tank is shutting off:

 #1 Low Propane Levels

 If your propane tank keeps shutting off, you must check the propane levels.

 You wouldn’t believe how many people I’ve seen overlook the possibility of an empty or near-empty propane tank when troubleshooting propane issues.